Special stopovers in the Florida Keys

+Take a road trip on A1A, the Overseas Highway to the Florida Keys.
 The Upper, Middle and Lower Keys are connected by A1A, the Overseas Highway, also called U. S. Highway 1, beginning at Mile 127 in Florida City.
 That’s some 35 miles south of Miami International Airport.
 By car you can head south from Miami for a 3-hour drive from Florida City, which can be much longer depending on the traffic.
-During the winter and on weekends it can take much longer.
+During the winter and on weekends it can be a long haul.
 Here’s a useful website about visiting the Florida Keys.

 The Overseas Highway